SoundCloud

 What I'd Do Differently

-If I were to take this concept further, I'd:
+If I were to take this concept further, we'd: